gdcc/dataverse-kubernetes/docs/images/dataverse-k8s.md

 3. `db/password` - required - guess why?
 4. `api/key` - required because you want the *unblock-key* for anything serious.
 5. `s3/access-key` and `s3/secret-key` - needed when you want to use S3 storage.
 See docs on using S3.
 6. `admin/password` - optional, provision a password for the `dataverseAdmin` account.
-Defaults to `admin1`.
+Defaults to `admin`.
 7. `api/userskey` - optional, provision a `BuiltinUsers.KEY`, which is necessary to create builtin users via API.
 Defaults to not available.
 8. `providers/...` - optional, providing access credentials to [integrate authentication providers](https://dataverse-k8s.readthedocs.io/en/latest/day3/auth.html).